Umberto II of Italy: In exile

-King Umberto II lived for 37 years in exile, in Cascais, on the Portuguese Riviera.
-He never set foot in his native land again; the 1948 constitution of the Italian Republic not only forbade amending the constitution to restore the monarchy but, until 2002, barred all male heirs to the defunct Italian throne from ever returning to Italian soil.
-Female members of the Savoy family were not barred, except queens consort.
-Relations between Umberto and Queen Marie José grew more strained during their exile, and in effect, their marriage broke up, with Marie José moving to Switzerland.
-At the same time, Umberto remained in Portugal, though, as Catholics, the couple never filed for divorce.
+Umberto II lived for 37 years in exile, in Cascais, on the Portuguese Riviera.
+He never set foot in his native land again; the 1948 constitution of the Italian Republic not only forbade amending the constitution to restore the monarchy but, until 2002, barred all male heirs to the defunct Italian throne from returning to Italian soil.
+Female members of the Savoy family were not barred, except former queens consort.

+Together with their four children, they took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.
+Since the ship tour began in Naples, the family could only board in Corfu, Greece, as they were not allowed to set foot on Italian soil.
+On this trip their daughter Princess Maria Pia met her future husband Prince Alexander of Yugoslavia.

+Relations between Umberto and Marie José grew more strained during their exile, and in effect, their marriage broke up, with Marie José moving to Switzerland.
+At the same time, Umberto remained in Portugal, though, as Catholics, the couple did not divorce.

 At the time when Umberto was dying, in 1983, President Sandro Pertini wanted the Italian Parliament to allow Umberto to return to his native country.
-Umberto died in Geneva and was interred in Hautecombe Abbey, for centuries, the burial place of the members of the House of Savoy.
+Umberto II died in Geneva and was interred in Hautecombe Abbey, which for centuries was the burial place of the members of the House of Savoy.